Strong convergence of finite element approximations for a fourth-order stochastic pseudo-parabolic equation with additive noise: Conclusion

 \section{Conclusion}

-In this work, we have analyzed the semi-discrete finite element approximation and the fully discrete scheme for the stochastic semilinear generalized BBM equation.
-Our results establish strong convergence rates with respect to both spatial and temporal discretization parameters.
+In this work, we have analyzed the semi-discrete finite element approximation and the fully discrete scheme for the fourth-order stochastic pseudo-parabolic equation.
+Our results establish strong convergence rates for both spatial and temporal discretization parameters.

-For future research, we plan to extend the analysis to the stochastic semilinear generalized BBM-Burgers equation, obtained by incorporating a Burgers-type nonlinear term of the form $\nabla \cdot f(u)$.
-Another direction of interest is the study of weak convergence for the numerical approximation of the stochastic semilinear generalized BBM equation.
+An interesting direction for future research is the investigation of weak convergence for the numerical approximation of fourth-order stochastic pseudo-parabolic equations.
 Furthermore, we intend to investigate the strong convergence behavior of the scheme when the driving noise is a multiplicative $ Q$-Wiener process and L\'{e}vy process.

 {\bf{ {Acknowledgement:}}} We express our gratitude to the Department of Mathematics and Statistics at the Indian Institute of Technology Kanpur for providing a conductive research environment.
 For this work, M. Prasad is grateful for the support received through MHRD, Government of India (GATE fellowship).
 M. Biswas acknowledges support from IIT Kanpur.
 S. Bhar acknowledges the support from the SERB MATRICS grant (MTR/2021/000517), Government of India.